twitocode/Tantalum/content/Books/Leviathan Wakes.md

-p.381 - Miller and havelock exchanging info, only partner he ever had p.382 - not a fight between inners and belters, not anymore p.384 - miller self sacrifice or is it revenge? carelessness? to go on station destruciton mission
+p.381 - Miller and havelock exchanging info, only partner he ever had p.382 - not a fight between inners and belters, not anymore p.384 - miller self sacrifice or is it revenge? carelessness? to go on station destruciton mission p.396 - holden leadership knows amos will get the job done, naomi is worreied